1987 South Pacific Games

-The 1987 South Pacific Games, held from 8–20 December 1987 at Nouméa in New Caledonia, was the eight edition of the South Pacific Games.
+The 8th South Pacific Games (8e Jeux du Pacifique sud), also known as Nouméa 1987, held on 8–20 December 1987 in Nouméa, New Caledonia, was the eighth edition of the South Pacific Games.
 Political events of the time affected the Games in 1987 and the number of competitors were down.
 Fiji had two military coups in 1987, and within New Caledonia itself, the Games became a focus of protest in the Kanak independence struggle.
 The French territories of New Caledonia and French Polynesia had the largest teams and dominated the medal count, with Papua New Guinea finishing third ahead of a depleted Fijian team.

 Participating countries

 Twelve Pacific nations participated in the Games:

 Sports

 There were 18 sports contested at the 1987 South Pacific Games:

 Note: A number in parentheses indicates how many medal events were contested in that sport (where known).

-Final medal table
+Medal table

 Medals were awarded in a total of 164 events: